 And now the exciting part begins.
 Most IEC participants arrive in Canada via a flight from their home country.

 On arrival in Canada, you will need to head to customs as normal.
-Here, you will need to use a Primary Inspection Kiosks to make your customs declaration.
-Advise the officer at the customs desk that you are activating an IEC work permit.
-They will direct you to immigration.
+Here, you will need to use the electronic Primary Inspection Kiosks to make your customs declaration.

-Be sure to have all of your documents ready to show the immigration officer:
+When your turn is approaching, be sure to have all of your documents ready to show the immigration officer.

-- Proof of $2,500 funds (bank statement dated within the last 7 days, can be a print-screen of online banking)
+- Proof of funds of $2,500 or more (bank statement dated within the last 7 days, can be a print-screen of online banking)

 - Travel insurance for the length of your intended stay (policy statement)